MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/planned-cross-docking.md

 ## Turn on the planned cross docking features

-If your system doesn't already include the features described in this topic, go to [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) and turn on the following features in the following order:
+If your system doesn't already include the features described in this article, go to [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) and turn on the following features in the following order:

 1. *Planned cross docking*
 1. *Cross docking templates with location directives*